acash821/COEN-11/README.md

 # COEN-11
 Lab 1: Create a division test
-Lab 2: Create an Urgent Care Waiting list using arrays Lab 3: Create an Urgent Care visits simulator(extension of Lab 2) Lab 4: Create an Urgent Care visits simulator by using dynamically allocated memory(extension of Lab 3) Lab 5: Create an appointment book and use structs to hold the data in an array
+Lab 2: Create an Urgent Care Waiting list using arrays\n Lab 3: Create an Urgent Care visits simulator(extension of Lab 2) Lab 4: Create an Urgent Care visits simulator by using dynamically allocated memory(extension of Lab 3) Lab 5: Create an appointment book and use structs to hold the data in an array